JessAbejar/themovingprayer/wp-content/plugins/editorial-calendar/readme.txt

 7. Use the new unscheduled drafts section to manage drafts before you schedule them.

 == Changelog ==

+= 3.7.5 =

+The calendar now support quick edit when a post has either a title or content instead of requiring a title.

+= 3.7.4 =

+Fixed a specific issue which made the calendar show up as right to left instead of left to right in Dutch.

+= 3.7.3 =

+We are now making sure to set the correct right to left and left to right orientation in every language file.

 = 3.7.2 =